c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### IO API

-Java IO API is based on streams (_InputStream_, _OutputStream_) that represents one-directional bytes flow.
+Java IO API is based on streams (_InputStream_, _OutputStream_) that represent blocking, one-directional bytes flow.

 ### NIO API

 Java NIO API is based on the three classes: _Channel_, _Buffer_, _Selector_.

-The _Channel_ class represents an open connection to an entity (hardware device, file, socket, software component) that is capable of performing I/O operations (reading or writing).
+The _Channel_ class represents a connection to an entity (hardware device, file, socket, software component) that is capable of performing I/O operations (reading or writing).

-In comparison with streams (_InputStream, OutputStream_), that are uni-directional, channels are bi-directional.
+<sub>In comparison with streams that are uni-directional, channels are bi-directional.</sub>

 The _Buffer_ class is a fixed-size data container that additionally has methods to read and write data.
-All _Channel_ data is handled through _Buffer_ but never directly: all data that is sent to a _Channel_ must first be placed in a Buffer; any data that is read from a _Channel_ is read into a _Buffer_.
+All _Channel_ data is handled through _Buffer_ but never directly: all data that is sent to a _Channel_ must first be placed in a _Buffer_, any data that is read from a _Channel_ is read into a _Buffer_.

-In comparison with streams, that are byte-oriented, channels are block-oriented.
+<sub>In comparison with streams, that are byte-oriented, channels are block-oriented.
 Byte-oriented I/O is simpler but for some I/O devices can be rather slow.
-Block-oriented I/O can be much faster, but is more complicated.
+Block-oriented I/O can be much faster but is more complicated. </sub>

-The Selector class is a multiplexor (an entity with _many_ inputs and a _single_ output) that allows to get I/O events from _many_ registered _SelectableChannel_ objects in a _single_ call.
+The _Selector_ class allows subscribing a client to events from _many_ registered _SelectableChannel_ objects in a _single_ call.
+When events arrive, an Selector object dispatches them to the corresponding event handlers.

-It demultiplexes incoming client requests and dispatches them to their respective request handlers.
-A selector is analogous to a Windows message loop, in which the selector captures the various events from different clients and dispatches them to their respective event handlers.

-The Selector multiplexes events on several SelectableChannels.
-Each Channel registers events with the Selector.
-When events arrive from clients, the Selector demutliplexes them and dispatches the events to the corresponding Channels.

-Each Channel that has to service client requests must next register itself with the Selector.
-A Channel should be registered according to the events it will handle.

-A Channel's registration with the Selector is represented by a SelectionKey object.

 ### NIO2 API

-In NIO2 were added asynchronous channels (_AsynchronousServerSocketChannel_, _AsynchronousSocketChannel _etc) that have API similar to channels (_ServerSocketChannel_, _SocketChannel _etc) and additionally have methods for connecting, reading, writing to be executed asynchronously.
+In NIO2 were added asynchronous channels (_AsynchronousServerSocketChannel_, _AsynchronousSocketChannel _etc) that have API similar to channels (_ServerSocketChannel_, _SocketChannel, _etc) and additionally have methods for connecting, reading, writing to be executed asynchronously.

 The asynchronous channel API provides two mechanisms for controlling the initiated asynchronous I/O operations.
 The first is by returning a _java.util.concurrent.Future_ object, which models a pending operation and can be used to query its state and obtain the result.
 The second is by passing to the operation a _java.nio.channels.CompletionHandler_ object, which defines handler methods that are executed after the operation has completed _or_ failed.
 The provided API for both mechanisms are equivalent.